-Duration Risk: Duration is a risk measure used to measure the bond / security price changes to potential changes in interest rates.
+- Duration Risk: Duration is a risk measure used to measure the bond / security price changes to potential changes in interest rates.
 Duration of portfolio x the expected changes in rates = the expected value change in the portfolio.
 Duration is more scientific measure of risk compared to average maturity of the portfolio.
-The higher the duration of the portfolio, the greater the changes in value (i.e. higher sensitivity to interest rate movements).
-Modified duration is the duration of a bond / security given its current yield to maturity, put / call feature, and an expected level of future interest rates.
-Duration risk and reinvestment risk neutralize each other to some extent.
-Falling interest rates provide capital appreciation but interim receivables are redeployed at lower interest rates.
-Rising interest rates cause asset price to fall but interim receivables are redeployed at higher interest rates.

-Benchmark Risk: The floating rate segment of the domestic debt market is not very developed.
+The higher the duration of the portfolio, the greater the changes in value (i.e. higher risk) to movement in interest rates.
+Modified duration is the duration of a bond / security given its current yield to maturity, put / call feature, and an expected level of future interest rates. - Benchmark Risk: The floating rate segment of the domestic debt market is not very developed.
 Currently, majority of the issuance of floating rate papers is linked to NSE MIBOR.
 As the floating rate segment develops further, more benchmark rates for floating papers may be available in future.
-The fewer number of benchmark rates could result in limited diversification of the benchmark risk.

-Prepayment Risk: The risk associated with the early unscheduled return of principal on a fixed-income security.
-The early unscheduled return of principal may result in reinvestment risk.

-- Settlement risk: Different segments of Indian financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
+The fewer number of benchmark rates could result in limited diversification of the benchmark risk. - Prepayment Risk: The risk associated with the early unscheduled return of principal on a fixed-income security.
+The early unscheduled return of principal may result in reinvestment risk. - Settlement risk: Different segments of Indian financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
 Delays or other problems in settlement of transactions could result in temporary periods when the assets of the Scheme are uninvested and no return is earned thereon.
 The inability of the Scheme to make intended securities purchases, due to settlement problems, could cause the Scheme, to miss certain investment opportunities.
 Similarly, the inability to sell securities held in the Scheme's portfolio, due to the absence of a well-developed and liquid secondary market for debt securities, may result at times in potential losses to the Scheme in the event of a subsequent decline in the value of securities held in the portfolio of the Scheme. - Market risk: Lower rated or unrated securities are more likely to react to developments affecting the market and the credit risk than the highly rated securities which react primarily to movements in the general level of interest rates.
 Lower rated or unrated securities also tend to be more sensitive to economic conditions than higher rated securities. - In addition to the factors that affect the values of securities, the NAV of Units of the Scheme will fluctuate with the movement in the broader fixed income market, money market and derivatives market and may be influenced by factors influencing such markets in general including but not limited to economic conditions, changes in interest rates, price and volume volatility in the bond and stock markets, changes in taxation, currency exchange rates, foreign investments, political, economic or other developments and closure of the stock exchanges.